JOravetz/Alpaca-Snapshot-Analyzer/README.md

 The Alpaca Snapshot Analyzer is designed for traders, investors, and analysts who require detailed and up-to-date stock data.
 It provides valuable insights for making informed decisions, identifying trends, and performing data-driven analysis.

-Contributions to the Alpaca Snapshot Analyzer project are welcome.
-If you encounter any issues, have suggestions for improvements, or would like to contribute new features, please feel free to open an issue or submit a pull request.

-The project is open source and released under the MIT License, allowing you to modify, distribute, and use the code according to the license terms.

-Get started with the Alpaca Snapshot Analyzer today and gain valuable insights into stock snapshots to enhance your trading and investment strategies.

 ## Prerequisites

 Before running the script, ensure you have the following: